anvbis/anvbis.github.io/content/posts/linux-kernel-0-kernel-module-interaction.md

 }
 {{< /code >}}

-Once we've compiled the above and started the kernel virtual machine, it's as simple as running the `insmod` command to inser the kernel module.
+Once we've compiled the above and started the kernel virtual machine, it's as simple as running the `insmod` command to insert the kernel module.
 There are other commands to do this such as `modprobe`, which is better at resolving dependencies, but for this kernel module `insmod` is sufficient.

 Running `dmesg` we can see that the `init_module` function was executed when we inserted the kernel module.